koltrakak-learning-repos/MLDM_learning_repo/Data Mining/intro.md

 ## OLAP based systems

-OLAP (On-Line Analytical Processing) technology is meant to allow an interactive analysis of multidimensional data from multiple perspectives.
+OLAP (On-Line Analytical Processing) technology is meant to allow an interactive analysis of multidimensional data from multiple perspectives (data cube).

 - analyzing something from multiple perspectives example:
   - we can think of a manager from a company that sells goods, they might want to look at the sales trends